FeDev13/React-Guitar-Shop-Client/README.md

 # React-Guitar-Shop
-A JS fullstack app project that simulates a real Guitar Shop using MERN stack
+A JS fullstack app project that simulates a real Guitar Shop using MERN stack an deployed via render.
+Check it out on https://reactguitarshop.onrender.com/

 ### Frontend and Backend technologies